ahiser24/Game-Drop/README.md

 This is my first real hobby project and it's been great learning to code along the way.
 This started out as a PowerShell program and has evolved into a Python application.
 I have more updates and ideas to enhance this tool coming soon, but I wanted to get it in the hands of my friends and anyone else interested as soon as possible.
 While there are plenty of other tools similar to this, I couldn't find any that would directly send the video to Discord when it was done.
 Feel free to adjust it to your liking.

 ### What's New
-In Version 1.4, the following changes have been made:
+In Version 1.5, the following changes have been made:
-* Added an error message if the file is too large to send.
-* Added an error if AMD or NVIDIA GPUs are not detected when choosing either encoder.
-* Added an error message if FFMPEG is not detected in the system.
-* The application should now launch centered on the screen
-* Added a completed message.
-* Added a message to show the encoding process has started.
-* Removed an error message if a Discord webhook was not set.
+* Upgraded the file size and quality of the video to support Discord's new 25MB max file size.
 * Please report any issues or concerns in our Discord: https://discord.gg/HXeqYMYqKZ

 ### Upcoming features